Environmental Protection Agency (EPA).

 C. Petitions for Judicial Review

-Under section 307(b)(1) of the Clean Air Act, petitions for judicial review of this action must be filed in the United States Court of Appeals for the appropriate circuit by January 3, 2006.
+Under section 307(b)(1) of the Clean Air Act, petitions for judicial review of this action must be filed in the United States Court of Appeals for the appropriate circuit by September 16, 2005.
 Filing a petition for reconsideration by the Administrator of this final rule does not affect the finality of this rule for the purposes of judicial review nor does it extend the time within which a petition for judicial review may be filed, and shall not postpone the effectiveness of such rule or action.
-This action approving the Delaware's 8-hour ambient air quality standards for ozone and fine particulate matter may not be challenged later in proceedings to enforce its requirements.
+This action to approve Delaware's 8-hour ozone and fine particulate matter ambient air quality standards may not be challenged later in proceedings to enforce its requirements.
 (See section 307(b)(2).)Start List of Subjects

 List of Subjects in 40 CFR Part 52